🔞 Content Advisory

 As an insurgent group in the Nordic Commonwealth, the Jokull Horde emerged from a secret laboratory on Europa, as engineered Radi-Mons with capabilities far beyond simple warfare.
 What began as an ambitious experiment in human evolution has evolved into a formidable force since 2284, now operating under the enigmatic leadership of Dagny Fjeld across the frozen reaches of the Seven Realms.

-Distinguished by their ice-adapted physiology and unique reproductive technology, their forces include the adaptable Nordgård, the intelligent Fenormr, the mighty Krabba, and the transcendent Ísmarr—humans transformed into shape-shifting beings capable of surviving environments that would destroy baseline humanity.
+Distinguished by their ice-adapted physiology and unique reproductive technology, their forces include the adaptable Nordgård, the intelligent Moon Dipper, the mighty Krabba, and the transcendent Ísmarr—humans transformed into shape-shifting beings capable of surviving environments that would destroy baseline humanity.

 Under Dagny Fjeld’s leadership, they represent a force whose true potential—whether for transcendence or destruction remains to be seen.
 The creatures that comprise the Jokull Horde are predominantly converted from Earth species native to Scandinavia and the extreme arctic regions of the Seven Realms.
 They possess an exceptional aptitude for surviving in frigid environments, both terrestrial and aquatic.